James M. Shackelford: Civil War service

-Later life

 On January 18, 1864, Shackelford unexpectedly resigned from the army on account of the death of his wife.
-He moved to Evansville, Indiana, and resumed his law practice.
+After resigning he moved to Evansville, Indiana.

-Move to Indian Territory

-Before 1889, there were no federal courts in Indian Territory, since only tribal courts operated there.
-However, when land was opened to settlement by immigrants from the Eastern states, there was an influx of lawyers capable of practicing in American courts.
-Some of these, such as Elias Cornelius Boudinot, had been living in Fort Smith, where they could represent clients living in Indian Territory before Judge Parker's Federal Court.
-By moving to Muskogee, they could serve clients involved in either one of the tribal courts or in the new Federal District court, which officially opened on April 1, 1889.

-Federal Judge in Indian Territory
+Indian Territory

 In 1883, Congress realized that legal issues in Indian Territory had overwhelmed the resources of Judge Isaac C. Parker's court in Fort Smith, Arkansas.
 It decided that Indian Territory should have its own Federal court, which it created on January 6, 1883.

 It began this process by assigning portions of the Territory to Judicial Districts in Kansas and Texas.
 All of Indian Territory north of the Canadian River and east of the 100th meridian, except for the Cherokee, Creek and Seminole nations were attached to the District of Kansas, which had courthouses at Wichita and Fort Scott, Kansas.
 (Also included in this transfer were the Cherokee Outlet and selected rapidly-growing towns such as Enid, Guymon and Woodward).
 All of the remaining Indian Territory, except the Chickasaw and Choctaw Nations, was attached to the Northern District of Texas, whose courthouse was at Graham, Texas.
 Indian country west of the 100th meridian and the Oklahoma panhandle were left outside the scope of either federal or state jurisdictions.

-In 1889 President Benjamin Harrison appointed Shackelford U.S. judge in the Indian Territory, replacing Isaac C. Parker.
+On March 23, 1889, President Benjamin Harrison nominated Shackelford to the newly created United States Court for the Indian Territory and his appointment was confirmed by the Senate on March 26.
+In 1889, he was elected the president of the Indian Territory Bar Association.
+He was succeeded in office by Charles Bingley Stuart on March 27, 1893.
+After leaving the bench, he remained in Muskogee, Oklahoma, and practiced law.